 Examples of some non-covered services:

-Some treatments, for conditions that you can take care of at home or that get better on their own (colds, mild flu, corns, calluses, etc.)
+Some treatments, like over the counter medications, for conditions that you can take care of at home or that get better on their own (colds, mild flu, corns, calluses, etc.)

 Cosmetic surgeries or treatments for appearance only.

 Services to help you get pregnant.